 Dry needling (or Trigger Point Acupuncture) is a form of acupuncture that is utilized by some of our physiotherapists.
 This involves the insertion of needles into specific areas that are dysfunctional or not working to the best of their ability.
 An example of this would be tight bands, or trigger points, in overactive muscles such as the calf muscle.
 This type of needling can sometimes induce a ‘twitch’ response in the muscle which is indicating a strong stimulation of the nerves within the muscle.
 It helps to restore normal function of a specific area within the musculoskeletal system.
 Due to the strong stimulation of these points, this type of acupuncture may be more painful and often the area will feel tight and/or painful for up to 48 hours after treatment.

 How long will the needles be left in for?

 This will vary between patients depending on the severity or stage of their injury, but is usually between 8 and 20 minutes.
 In dry needling, the treatment times are a lot shorter, and needles may be left in for just a couple of minutes.

 Is Acupuncture safe?

 Acupuncture is safe when applied by a physiotherapist trained in its use.
 Post-graduate qualifications are required at Takapuna Physiotherapy for the use of acupuncture.
 There are strict hygiene guidelines in place which all physios must adhere to.
+All needles are single-use and sterilised, and are disposed of after each session.
+The only exception to this may be during a single dry needling session, where the physiotherapist may use the same needle on a few different trigger points.
 There are very few side effects or adverse reactions to acupuncture.
 Your physiotherapist will screen you to ensure that you are suitable to receive acupuncture, and will outline potential side effects to watch out for.

 What conditions can be treated by Acupuncture?